Mikesch-mp/icingaweb2-module-grafana/README.md

 ## Graph configuration

-**Name of Service**
+**Name**
-The name (not display name) of the service which you want to configure a graph for.
+The name (not display name) of the service or check_command which you want to configure a graph for.

 **Dashboard name**
 The name of the Grafana dashboard to use.

 **PanelId**
-Single panelId or comma seperated list of panelIds for the graph(s).
+The panelId of the graph.
 You can get if if you click on "share" at the graph title.

 **Timerange**
 The time range for this service graph only.

+## FAQ
+** Search Order**
+The Module will search first for the service name, then for parametrized service name and last for service check_command name.

+If none of the above is configured, it will use the default dashboard.

+Example: Service = "MySQL Users", check_command = mysql_health

+First it will search for a configration with Name = "MySQL Usage",

+then for "MySQL", last for the check_command used like "mysql_health"

 ## Hats off to